 Typically, astronomers who look for direct images of planets target dozens of stars with specific criteria, for instance, they should be nearby, sun-like, or young.
 Young stars might have young planets that are still forming.
 Gas giant planets, large planets composed primarily of gas around a rocky core, emit their own light while they are forming, which makes them a little bit easier to detect.

-Using these criteria, it came to pass that in a 2008 survey of a large number of stars and using a combination of a coronagraph and adaptive optics, astronomers directly observed a planet around another star for the first time—the planet Beta Pic b.
-By “observed”, I mean we could actually see the planet: not as a blip on a graph, but truly witness the light emanating from the planet directly onto our detectors and into our eyes, thereby solidifying the reality of planets around other stars.
+An example of an amazing exoplanet system that astronomers observed was Beta Pic b, around the star Beta Pic.
+Beta Pic b was discovered using the criteria above, from a large survey study search in 2008, and a combination of a coronagraph and adaptive optics, By “observed”, I mean we could actually see the planet: not as a blip on a graph, but truly witness the light emanating from the planet directly onto our detectors and into our eyes, thereby solidifying the reality of planets around other stars.

 We quickly learned that Beta Pic b has eight times more mass than Jupiter and orbits a star with three times more mass than our own Sun.
-At the time of its discovery, Beta Pic b was one of 300 known exoplanets and the only one whose photograph had been taken.
+At the time of its discovery, Beta Pic b was one of 300 known exoplanets and one of two whose photograph had been taken.
+Later that year, another five would be discovered.

 Almost 10 years have passed since the discovery of Beta Pic b, and astronomers have discovered roughly 20 exoplanets using this direct imaging technique.
 At the same time, these planets have also been moving in their orbits, which we have been able to witness by imaging the planets multiple times over the past ten years.
 Among the most spectacular of these are the movements of Beta Pic b (above), and the movement of all four planets in the HR 8799 system (below), another planetary system discovered back in 2008 which is so far the only multi-planet directly imaged system.